 ETAT agency performance standards shall be based on the fulfillment of agency responsibilities.
-In assessing the achievement of these standards, FDOT may consider the agency's level of involvement, quality of reviews, number of revisions, number of requests for additional substantive information, interagency communication and coordination, and review delays, as well as actions taken to expedite the Planning, Programming, PD&E, and permitting.
+In assessing the achievement of these standards, FDOT may consider the agency's level of involvement, quality of reviews, number of revisions, number of requests for additional substantive information, interagency communication and coordination, and review delays, as well as actions taken to expedite the delivery of transportation projects.
 FDOT may also consider whether the agency provides (1) specific information about data needs to achieve compliance with the statutory and regulatory requirements contained in Appendix A, (2) documentation of the consultation process, and (3) documentation of commitments (including future coordination, avoidance and minimization strategies, and mitigation opportunities) to protect resources.